sultanofstaking/Zenon-Node-Troubleshooting/README.md

 # Zenon-Testnet Node Tips

 ## I created this guide to help Zenon testnet users diagnose and fix errors in their nodes.
 The tips below are my own and not endorsed by the Zenon team.
-Try at your own risk.
+Please use the issue feature for fixes here.
+If you need to reach me 1:1 DM me on TG @SultanOfStaking - Try at your own risk.

 ## How to diagnose errors in your node: